shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 - **Positional arguments**.
 For a few input files.
 - A **file list** via the flag `-X/--infile-list`  with one file per line.
   It can be STDIN (`-`), e.g., you can filter a file list and pass it to `lexicmap index`.
-  The flag `-S/--skip-file-check` is optional for skiping input file checking if you believe these files do exist.
+  *The flag `-S/--skip-file-check` is optional for skiping input file checking if you believe these files do exist*.
 - A **directory** containing input files via the flag `-I/--in-dir`.
     - Multiple-level directories are supported.
     - Directory and file symlinks are followed.